amandeepmittal/amanhimself.dev/src/content/blog/block-unwanted-external-links-using-google-search-console-disavow.md

 ## Understanding the impact

 Incorrect external links can cause multiple issues such as: 404 error reports and 5xx Page not indexed.
-Having multiple error pages for too long can potentially affect your site's performance.

 ## Using Google's Disavow links tool